Palestine Action: Legal challenge

-Palestine Action dissolved following the ban, but its supporters and former members continue to take legal action to reverse its proscription.

-Palestine Action challenged the designation in the High Court on 4 July.
+Palestine Action dissolved following the ban, but its supporters and former members continued to take legal action to reverse its proscription.
+Huda Ammori challenged the designation in the High Court on 4 July.
 Their call for a temporary block was denied, but the application to consider a judicial review to quash the proscription order was granted a hearing on 21 July.
-On 30 July the High Court granted permission for a judicial review to be heard in November on two grounds (a) of a failure to consult and (b) that the proscription breaches the rights to free expression, association and assembly, but denying Judicial Review on six other grounds.
+On 30 July the High Court granted permission for a judicial review to be heard in November on two grounds (a) of a failure to consult and (b) that the proscription breaches the rights to free expression, association and assembly under the Human Rights Act 1998, but denying Judicial Review on six other grounds.
 The Secretary of State for the Home Department appealed against this decision to grant a Judicial Review.
 The appeal was heard on 25 September 2025, along with a cross appeal on behalf of Huda Ammori seeking to allow more of her original eight grounds for opposing proscription to be considered at Judicial Review.
-The Judgement on these appeals was given on 17 October, with the government losing its appeal and Huda Ammori being allowed two more grounds to be considered at judicial review: (1) whether the Home Secretary failed to follow her own policy, and (2) the factors she considered when making her decision.
+The judgment on these appeals was given on 17 October, with the government losing its appeal and Huda Ammori being allowed two more grounds to be considered at judicial review: (1) whether the Home Secretary failed to follow her own policy, and (2) the factors she considered when making her decision.
+Any eventual revocation of the group's proscription was described as potentially leading to the release of numerous detained individuals.

+One week before the challenge was set to be heard, Mr. Justice Chamberlain, who had granted Ammori permission to appeal against the proscription, was removed from the case without explanation and replaced by a panel of three new judges - Dame Victoria Sharp, Mrs Justice Steyn and Mr Justice Swift.
+This alteration was implemented without any provided rationale, and several campaigners including Defend Our Juries and the Campaign Against Arms Trade raised concerns over the decision, noting that Justices Steyn and Swift had historically ruled in favour of government interests and that Dame Sharp's brother, Richard Sharp, was reported to have financial interests in companies targeted by Palestine Action.